-Arthur A. Carey was a second-generation police officer who served for almost forty years on the New York Police Department and led the department's Homicide Bureau for eighteen years.
+About the book and its author: Arthur A. Carey was a second-generation police officer who served for almost forty years on the New York Police Department and led the department's Homicide Bureau for eighteen years.
 He was born on Staten Island and joined the force on March 1, 1889.
 He learned his craft under Chief Inspector Thomas Byrnes and Captain George W. McClusky.
 He was made a detective in 1892.
 A few years later, he took a bride, Lucy.
 They eventually had seven children together.
-Around the turn-of-the-century, Arthur's police work focused almost exclusively on homicide cases.
+Around 1900 Arthur's police work focused almost exclusively on homicide cases.
 He participated in the investigation of the 1903 barrel murder case and in the related arrest of the dangerous Tomasso "the Ox" Petto.

 Carey's 1930 book, Memoirs of a Murder Man, focuses in large part on Carey's experiences with homicide cases.
-Chapter X of the book, "Murder While You Wait," deals with the infamous "barrel murder" of the Giuseppe Morello Mafia organization in New York City and presents a noticeably different view from that provided by William Flynn of the Secret Service in The Barrel Mystery (1919).
+Chapter X of the book, "Murder While You Wait," deals with the infamous "barrel murder" and the Giuseppe Morello Mafia organization in New York City.
+Carey's version is noticeably different from that provided by William Flynn of the Secret Service in The Barrel Mystery (1919).
 The text of the chapter is presented here in the interest of providing the NYPD perspective and in the belief that Carey's work has passed into the public domain due to expiration of copyright.
-(We will be happy to remove the material if a legitimate copyright holder requests it.)

 LATE DEPUTY INSPECTOR IN CHARGE OF THE HOMICIDE